Blockchain game

-Video games that include elements that use blockchain technologies, including cryptocurrencies and non-fungible tokens (NFTs), allow players to buy, sell, or trade in-game items with other players.
-The game publisher takes a fee from each transaction as a form of monetization.
+Video games can include elements that use blockchain technologies, including cryptocurrencies and non-fungible tokens (NFTs), often as a form of monetization.
+These elements typically allow players to trade in-game items for cryptocurrency, or represent in-game items with NFTs.
+Blockchain games have existed since 2017, gaining wider attention from the video game industry in 2021, when several AAA publishers expressed an intent to include this technology in the future.
+Players, developers, and game companies have criticized the use of blockchain technology in video games for being exploitative, environmentally unsustainable, and unnecessary.

 A subset of these games are also known as play-to-earn games because they include systems that allow players to earn cryptocurrency through gameplay.
-Blockchain games have existed since 2017, gaining more widespread attention from the video game industry in 2021.
-Several AAA publishers have expressed intent to include this technology in the future.
-Players, developers, and game companies have criticized the use of blockchain technology in video games for being exploitative, environmentally unsustainable, and unnecessary.

 Concept

-Blockchain technology, such as cryptocurrencies and NFTs, are potential monetization routes for video games.
+Blockchain technology, such as cryptocurrencies and NFTs, provides potential monetization routes for video games.
 Many live-service games offer in-game customization options, such as character skins or other in-game items, which the players can earn and trade with other players using in-game currency.
 Some games also allow for trading of virtual items using real-world currency, but this may be illegal in some countries where video games are seen as akin to gambling.
 This has led to gray market issues such as skin gambling, and so publishers typically have shied away from allowing players to earn real-world funds from games.
 Blockchain games typically allow players to trade in-game items for cryptocurrency, which can then be exchanged for money, which may sidestep some problems associated with gray markets due to blockchain's traceability.